wp-plugins/the-daily-dilbert/readme.txt

 In order to get this puppy to work follow the steps described here:

 1. Uncompress the downloaded archive in [WordPress install root]/wp-content/plugins.
 2. Activate the plugin in your WordPress plugins control panel.
+The plugin should show up as 'grf-Dilbert' in the list of inactive plugins.
+Just click the 'Activate'-link on the right.
-3. Go to the "Presentation" section, and choose "Widgets".
+3. Go to the "Appearance" section, and select the "Widgets"-subsection.
-4. Drag and drop the "The Daily Dilbert"-widget into the desired position in your sidebar.
+4. Add the "The Daily Dilbert"-widget to the sidebar.
+Do this by clicking on 'Add'-link behind the item named 'The Daily Dilbert'.
+5. Position the widget within the sidebar.
+You can simply do this by dragging the 'The Daily Dilbert'-entry on the right side of the panel and and dropping it between the other widgets where you want to have it positioned.
 5. If desired, enter a custom widget title by selecting the "Configure"-button and changing the title.
 6. Click on the "Save Changes"-button on the page.
 7. Edit your styles.css of your active template to tweak the presentation.